 The model species with a transient seed bank and short distance dispersal had the lowest colonization and extinction rates and also the largest differences between the colonization and extinction rates (figure 6.7A).
 The colonization rates and the extinction rates increased when species have long distance dispersal, a persistent seed bank, or both.
-The differences between the colonization and extinction rates in the different simulation experiments were smaller for those three model species than for species with transient seed banks and short distance dispersal.
-Model species with persistent seed banks (figure 6.7C,D) have higher colonization rates than species with transient seed banks (figure 6.7A,B).
+The differences between the colonization and extinction rates in the different simulation experiments were smaller for those three model species than for species with transient seed banks (figure 6.7C,D) have higher colonization rates than species with transient seed banks (figure 6.7A,B).
 These differences are most obvious in the landscapes with low temporal continuity.
-Species with long distance dispersal (figure 6.7B,D) also have higher colonization rates than species with short distance dispersal (figure 6.7A,C), especially when they have a transient seed banks.
+Species with long distance dispersal (figure 6.7B,D) also have higher colonization rates than species with short distance dispersal (figure 6.7A,C), especially when they have a transient seed bank.